How To Travel To Oktoberfest 2023

 Our finger-lickin’ guide to maximising your imbibing

 Lining the gut is a delicate and complex artform.
 For eons, Stokies have attempted to find the optimum balance between liquid absorption and stomach-lining to ensure maximum drinkies and minimum hangover.
-When you reach the bier halls of Oktoberfest, you’ll be confronted with many an exotic German drinking snack.
+When you reach the bier halls of Oktoberfest in Munich, you’ll be confronted with many an exotic German drinking snack.
 Which one is the best investment?
 Read our comprehensive review of German drinking foods to find out.

 “But porks don’t even have knuckles!” we hear you say?
 Wrong.
 A pig’s knuckle is, according to the all-knowing Google, the joint that connects Miss Piggy’s little hoofy-foot to her juicy porky leg.
 The pork knuckle is everything you imagine it to be – bony, fatty, sinewy, complex to eat – and yet more.
 Done right (the only way the Germans do it), pork knuckle is also delicious – chewy, crispy and greasy, just like the little bits of your skin that you like to peel off and eat after a strong sunburn.
 Good drinking food if you don’t mind getting visceral with your meat, but oil and water don’t mix, thus Herr Pig’s knuckle is not the optimum choice for your beer-soaking and drinking longevity needs.
 We rate ‘em 3/5 bratwursts.